 Yet the statistics for clients defecting to rival ﬁrms in recent years have been alarming.
 Legal services are also changing.
 On the one hand, the complexity of legal issues increases continually and exponentially.

-The term for services that are not ‘professional’ is not ‘unprofessional’ but rather ‘technical’.
+The term for services that are not ‘professional’ is not ‘unprofessional’.
+It’s ‘technical’.
 The fact is that clients view technical legal services through a diﬀerent lens, and the proﬁt drivers of these services are diﬀerent to those of professional services.
-The ﬁrm’s business model needs to be more granular if the tensions between these client expectations and proﬁt drivers are to be managed in such a way as to optimise performance.
+The ﬁrm’s business model needs to be more granular if the tensions between these client expectations and proﬁt drivers are to be managed.

 What to Measure?

 Reichheld’s research showed that surprisingly high NPS scores are required to indicate long-term client loyalty.
 The NPS of a ﬁrm overall is calculated by subtracting the percentage of clients who allocated a score of 6 or less (Detractors) from the percentage who allocated a score of 9 or 10 (Promoters).

 But is NPS the best metric for law ﬁrms?
-We mentioned earlier how A&O won an engagement based on the general counsel’s level of trust in the ﬁrm’s ability to deliver when the going got tough.
+We mentioned earlier how A&O won an engagement based on the general counsel’s level of Trust in the ﬁrm’s ability to deliver when the going got tough.
 Few companies measure trust explicitly – yet it is the fundamental building block of any client relationship.

 Customer Relationship Quality (CRQ)

-An alternative approach to NPS is to view the client relationship more holistically.
+An alternative to NPS is to view the client relationship more holistically.
 Client relationship quality can be visualised as a pyramid comprised of three diﬀerent levels (see Figure 1).

 Figure 1.
 The Customer Relationship Quality (CRQ) model